niente010/MDEF_website/docs/term2/DesigningInAStateOfClimateEmergency.md

     ![](../images/DSCE02.png)

-    In a way, this intervention reminded me of “Comizi d’Amore”, a movie from 1964 by the Italian director Pier Paolo Pasolini.
+    In a way, this intervention reminded me of ==“Comizi d’Amore”==, a movie from 1964 by the Italian director ==Pier Paolo Pasolini==.
     This movie is one of the first ever “investigative film”, in which Pasolini himself went all around Italy asking common people about their views on a delicate and taboo topic of the time: sexuality.
     He interviewed people from children to elders, and the authenticity and the diversity of their answers is what really makes the viewer feel part of them.
 The movie highlighted the power and value of ==open discussion, especially on critical topics==, and how it can foster a strong sense of ==solidarity==.

     I really hope to keep on exposing myself. <3

 !!! tip "BONUS"
-    Speaking of Solar-Centered Design, every time I think of the Sun, this song always comes to my mind. <(￣︶￣)>
+    Speaking of Solar-Centered Design, every time I think of the Sun, this song always comes to my mind <(￣︶￣)>

     <iframe style="border-radius:12px"
     src="https://open.spotify.com/embed/track/0HgSaG6pYR3Nlt45GQyrKp?utm_source=generator&theme=0"
     width="100%"